Impact Acquire SDK Java

 // ... more additional code

-// assuming we got back a request from the driver at this point:
+// assuming we got back a request from the framework at this point:

 // IMPORTANT: Please note the explicit constructor call for the 'MyRequest' instance!